 Very importantly- Practice it well.
 Write at least 10-12 essays (& get them checked from someone who can); before you finally get tested for your final essay.
 Writing a good essay is an art, a craft that you master with rigorous and continuous practice.
 It ain’t rocket science.
 Be it your WAT, essays for UPSC exams, your SOPs for your US/UK applications, the analytical writing section in GRE or the analytical writing assignment (AWA) of GMAT – knock them all right out of the park!
 And if you have any doubts, please mention them in comments below.
 I will try my best to answer them.

 Strongly recommend you to definitely read the following blogposts on English and Communication:-

 - How to crack every Interview that you sit for?

 - How to write a good Resume & CV?

 - 7 habits of highly ineffective Communicators

-Work cleverly to become an awesome Communicator & a smart presenter.
-It will take you very far in life.
+For more such blogs on English, click HERE.
+And for more blogposts on Careers and Training, click HERE.
+Work cleverly to become an awesome Communicator & a smart presenter because good communication can take you very far in life.
 Perceptions matter!